Q42/HackingTigrinya/README.md

+Download secrets from 1PW and copy to secrets folder.

-Build the Dockerfile with `docker build -t nmt .`
+Build the Dockerfile with `docker build -t nmt .`.

 Run with `docker run -it -p 8888:8888 nmt`.